PlayFab/thundernetes/docs/quickstart.md

 # Quickstart

-We've tested thundernetes on Azure Kubernetes Service (AKS) version 1.20.7 and [kind](https://kind.sigs.k8s.io/) but it can theoretically be installed on any Kubernetes cluster with a public IP per Node.
+We've tested thundernetes on Azure Kubernetes Service (AKS) version 1.20.7 and 1.20.9 and [kind](https://kind.sigs.k8s.io/) but it can theoretically be installed on any Kubernetes cluster with a public IP per Node.
 Read the relevant section depending on where you want to install thundernetes.

 > If you are using Windows, we recommend using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run the CLI commands listed below.